- Learn every fundamental of machine polishing from cutting and restoring, to refining and finishing

 So, that's the basic guide, but naturally there's always the opportunity to learn much more from the professionals.
 Whether you're looking to make a career out of detailing, or simply learn the skills to push your pride and joy to the next level, we have a course for you at the Auto Finesse Detailing Academy.

 Our specialist Machine Polishing Course takes you through the whole process, using a variety of pads, polishes and machines to gain every fundamental skill, along with a wealth of experience on a variety of cars, panels and paint types.

-You can see the full rundown on our Machine Polishing Course, and all the other training options we offer by clicking here.
+You can see the full rundown on our Machine Polishing Course, and all the other detailing training courses we offer in our training section.

 Polishing and paint correction is often seen as the stage where your car wash becomes a fully-fledged detail.
 But, whether you’re restoring and refining your paintwork with a machi...

 Foam Kneeling Pad